Jaap van Zweden

 Jaap van Zweden SBS ([ˈjaːp fɑn ˈzʋeːdə(n)]; born 12 December 1960) is a Dutch conductor and violinist.
-He is currently music director of the Hong Kong Philharmonic Orchestra and of the New York Philharmonic, and music director-designate of the Seoul Philharmonic.
+He is currently music director of the Seoul Philharmonic and music director-designate of the Orchestre Philharmonique de Radio France.

 Biography

 Van Zweden was born in Amsterdam, Netherlands.
-His father, a pianist, encouraged him to begin violin studies at age five, and he studied music in Amsterdam, where his teachers included Louise Wijngaarden and Davina van Wely.
-At age 15, he won the Oskar Back violin competition; this allowed him to attend the Juilliard School in the United States, where he studied with Dorothy DeLay.
+His father, a pianist, encouraged him to begin violin studies at age five, and he studied music in Amsterdam.
+At age 15, he won the Oskar Back violin competition; this allowed him to attend the Juilliard School, where he studied with Dorothy DeLay.